 You can use your Driver’s License Number, including the two-letter state code, or a number you create if you prefer.
 NEVER USE YOUR SOCIAL SECURITY NUMBER FOR THIS PURPOSE.
 Marking your valuables in this way makes your property easy to identify, more difficult for a thief to sell or pawn, and easier for law enforcement to return to you if recovered after being lost or stolen.
 Items too small to be marked should be photographed or videotaped and kept in a safe place on a CD, flash card, or memory sticks.

-Download the Home Security Resource on the right for a survey that outlines ways to prevent theft and home intrusion by “target-hardening” your residence.
+Download the Home Security Resource for a survey that outlines ways to prevent theft and home intrusion by “target-hardening” your residence.
 Take the survey and see what you can do to better protect yourself and your family.

 Quick Reference Phone List

-Download the "Quick Reference Phone List" resource on the right and keep it by your home telephone for ease in reaching various community agencies.
+Download the "Quick Reference Phone List" resource and keep it by your home telephone for ease in reaching various community agencies.
 Take the time to enter the list into your cell phone to be prepared for emergencies.

 Below is a list of weblinks to other agencies that provide valuable crime prevention information: